menu

 Milton is a tiny town located in the state of North Carolina.
 With a population of 154 people and just one neighborhood, Milton is the 563rd largest community in North Carolina.
-Milton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Milton was built prior to World War II, making it one of the older and more historic towns in the country.

 Because occupations involving physical labor dominate the local economy, Milton is generally considered to be a blue-collar town.
 37.70% of the Milton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Milton is a town of service providers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Milton who work in healthcare suport services (14.75%), food service (11.48%), and teaching (9.84%).